SetProtocol/STIPS/STIPS/STIP-009.md

 - Allow privileged `operator`(s) to perform trades on a DEX
 - Allow `owner` to restrict assets the privileged `operator`(s) can trade into with an asset whitelist

-### BasicIssuanceExtension
+### IssuanceExtension

-- Allow `owner` to enable functionality of BasicIssuanceModule with only a state change and no contract deployment
+- Allow `owner` to enable functionality of IssuanceModule with only a state change and no contract deployment
 - Allow `owner` and `methodologist` to split issuance and redemption fees
 - Allow `owner` to update the issuance and redemption fee
 - Allow `owner` to update the issuance and redemption fee recipient